postgrespro/pg_probackup/Documentation.md

         CREATE EXTENSION amcheck;

-- To perform logical verification the following rights are requiared:
+- To perform logical verification the following permissions are requiared:

 ```
 GRANT SELECT ON TABLE pg_catalog.pg_am TO backup;